-For parents, nothing makes us happier than knowing our kids are doing well.
+As parents, nothing makes us happier than knowing our kids are doing well.
 We want them to be happy, have friends, and make grades that will lead to great colleges and amazing careers.
-We love celebrating the A’s on the report card and listening to our children go on and on about things they’ve learned in school.
-It fills us with a sense of satisfaction and gives us hope that they’re going to be just fine, so when we have a child who struggles in school it can be heartbreaking.
-We fear for their future.
-We fear it’s our fault they aren’t succeeding.
-We eventually start to think our child isn’t even trying, and the blame moves from us to our child.
+We love celebrating the, “A’s,” on the report card and listening to our children go on and on about things they’ve learned in school.
+It fills us with a sense of satisfaction and gives us hope that they’re going to be just fine.
+So when things are not right in our children’s worlds, nothing feels right in ours.
+Having a child who struggles in school can be heartbreaking.
+We fear for their future, and the feeling of helplessness is frustrating.

 Raising Smart Girls (RSG): How early can you identify if your child is a shutdown learner?

-RSG: So, you’re saying that that one of the biggest, significant differences between males and females when it comes to shutdown learning is that males exhibit traits differently?
-One is pretty good at covering it up because they can use social skills to get by.
+RSG: So, you’re saying that one of the biggest, significant differences between males and females when it comes to shutdown learning is that males exhibit traits differently?
+One is pretty good at covering it up, because he/she can use social skills to get by.
 And the other is pretty brazen about it.
-Are there significant differences between male and female learners and how they exhibit traits of shut down learning that parents should be aware of?
+Are there significant differences between male and female learners and how they exhibit traits of shut down learning of which parents should be aware?

 There is a clear contrast between the “Style One” and “Style Two.”
-What I see for girls in particular, and I’m generalizing, of course, it’s not all girls and not all boys.
-I’m talking on average, is a bend towards “Style Two” where their learning insecurities are masked by their general openness to learn.
+This is what I see for girls in particular, and I’m generalizing, of course; it’s not all girls and not all boys.
+I’m talking on average, it is a bend towards “Style Two” where their learning insecurities are masked by their general openness to learn.
 However, the child ends up with only a cursory knowledge of the learning material and continues to struggle as more advanced topics are introduced.